Analytics

 "Yeah, what is it?," I say.

-Word for word: "You're not going to fucking believe this.
-Some asshole shit in the sink of the lav.
-What the fuck am I supposed to do?"
+Word for word: "You're not going to believe this.
+Someone took a dump in the sink of the lav.
+What the heck am I supposed to do?"

 What?
 You mean my chicken isn't ready?

-OK, no matter how hard we try there isn't a checklist for "Asshole Shits in Sink" although we did look.
+OK, no matter how hard we try there isn't a checklist for "A-hole Poos in Sink" although we did look.
 The best we could come up with is "Biological Hazard" but is seems the writers of that checklist were planning on Al Qaeda using the latest Breast Implant Explosive (BIE), not Steaming Pile in Lav (SPL).

 So what are we to do?